AbdulWahab321/Margray-Engine/README.md

+# Note
+Please Make sure that this folder is in your project directory I could'nt upload this project to Pypi for some reason
 # Margray Game Engine
 Margray game engine is a library based on Pygame and very easy to learn
 ## Margray game engine basics